File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 Clinging to the axiom that clusters should have identical bell-curves can lead to desperate arguments [Ventura]:

 Linda Murray, an official with The Education Trust - West, agreed that factors other than economics contribute to the achievement gap.
 The trust is a nonprofit agency based in Oakland that focuses on education reform.
-'It's a vicious cycle,' Murray said.
-'From our research, we believe oftentimes that schools that serve a large population of Latino and African-American students expect less from their students.
+"It's a vicious cycle," Murray said.
+"From our research, we believe oftentimes that schools that serve a large population of Latino and African-American students expect less from their students.
 These schools give less rigorous assignments, so there is already a lower expectation of achievement.
 If they are not challenged by the coursework, then that reinforces low standards.
-Certainly there is something more going on than just poverty that's impacting these students.'Gender discrimination is being stamped out as an ongoing project.
+Certainly there is something more going on than just poverty that's impacting these students."Gender discrimination is being stamped out as an ongoing project.
 The key insight is that even when we agree that a few gender differences are real, the overlap is so large that one should treat a person not as a man or a woman but simply as a person.
 Herrnstein & Murray [Herrnstein&Murray] argued this stance very forcefully in the context of white-black discrimination.
-The same story applies to different clusters with different measured bell-curves.
+The same story applies to different clusters with different IQ genotypes.
 Denying these differences is ludicrous.
 Accepting them makes authoritative arguments against discrimination way more believable.

 At around the same time medical progress made in the 19th century, especially the insights by Pasteur, started to kick-in, leading to rapidly expanding populations.
-As argued above the top 50% procreated less than the bottom 50%.
+As argued above, the top 50% procreated less than the bottom 50% in the 20th century.
 Due to the statistical ability to inherit cognitive dimensions, among which IQ, there has been a dysgenic (moving to the left) impact on the IQ bell-curve.

 The first effect worked faster than the second effect.
 Thus if we would have had perfect IQ tests than we would have obtained for our 25 year olds an IQ curve that went up since 1900, reached a maximum somewhere and is slowly going down since then.
 Whether we have already past the maximum is an open question, although the increasing incarceration rate, the assets distribution, the income distribution and the Dutch report [Dijsselbloem] suggests we have.